The Missing Cross to Purity

 what you shall drink, or what you shall put on;

-that therein your lives may judge the heathen,
+that in this your lives may judge the heathen,

-and that you may be as the lilies.
+and that you may be like the lilies.

 And, therefore, while the eye is gazing after every new fashion,